some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 Let's make sure our runner image works.
 This step runs only on the test runner, time limited to 15 minutes before failure to prevent stalling or hangups.

-Think carefully about what tests to run?
+Think carefully about what tests need to run.
 In this case, we're doing the following:

 - Dumping some debug info to the console ([test code](https://github.com/some-natalie/kubernoodles/blob/main/tests/debug/action.yml))
 - Docker works and is available ([test code](https://github.com/some-natalie/kubernoodles/blob/main/tests/docker/action.yml))